 Flights and also in-country travel.
-Shop around for cheap flights and international bus and rail passes; the STA Travel website is a good place to start.
-STA also sell the International Student Identity Card (ISIC) for discounts worldwide – details can be found on their website of how to buy online and at STA branches around the country.
+Shop around for cheap flights and international bus and rail passes; the Student Universe site is a good place to start.
+You can also find regular deals and top tips on Save the Student.

 See the UK Foreign & Commonwealth Office website which gives comprehensive travel advice by country and links for all international embassies in the UK.
 If you are not a UK national it is normally faster and cheaper to apply for non-UK visas in your home country, so plan ahead.